rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

   are served on a first-come basis, without any concept of priority.

 * Supervisor connections are handled separately.
-When a supervisor sends a command or status request, the response is send only to that particular supervisor.
+When a supervisor sends a command or status request, the response is sent only to that particular supervisor.

 Security